Website monitoring: Types of protocol

 A website monitoring service can check other internet protocols besides HTTP pages and HTTPS such as FTP, SMTP, POP3, ActiveSync, IMAP, DNS, SSH, Telnet, SSL, TCP, PING, UDP, SOAP, Domain Name Expiry, SSL Certificate Expiry and a range of ports.
 Monitoring frequency occurs at intervals of once every 4-hours to every 15-seconds.
 Typically, most website monitoring services test a server, or application, between a once-per-hour per once-per-minute.

 Advanced monitoring services capture browser interactions with websites using macro recorders, or browser add-ons such as Selenium or iMacros.
 These services test a website by running a web browser through a typical website transaction (such as a shopping cart) or a custom scenario, in order to check for user experience issues, performance problems, and availability errors.
 Browser-driven monitoring services detect not only network and server issues, but also webpage object issues (such as slow loading JavaScript, or third-party hosted page elements).

 Implementation of time performance monitoring for the Apache HTTP Server is the mod_arm4 module.

 Types of monitoring

 Users of website monitoring (typically network administrators, webmasters, web operations personnel) may monitor a single page of a website, but can also monitor a complete business process (often referred to as multi-step transactions).

 Servers monitoring from around the globe

 Website monitoring services usually have a number of servers around the globe – South America, Africa, North America, Europe, Africa, Asia, Australia and other locations.
 By having multiple servers in different geographic locations, a monitoring service can determine if a web server is available across continents over the Internet.
 Some vendors claim that the more locations the better picture of your website availability while others say that three globally distributed stations are sufficient and more stations do not give more information.

+Some monitoring services use multi-region consensus, where an alert is only triggered when a failure is confirmed from multiple independent probe locations simultaneously, rather than from a single location.
+At typical backbone reliability rates (99.95%), single-region monitoring can produce approximately five false positive alerts per week per monitor due to transient routing failures unrelated to the target server, whereas three-region consensus reduces the probability of a path-related false positive by several orders of magnitude.